bshirani/gocryptotrader/backtester/README.md

 - Here is an overview
 ![workflow](https://i.imgur.com/Kup6IA9.png)

 # Important notes
 - This application is not considered production ready and you may experience issues
-  - If you encounter any issues, you can raise them in our Slack channel or via Github issues
-- **Past performance is no guarantee of future results**
 - While an experimental feature, it is **not** recommended to **ever** use live trading and real orders
-- **Past performance is no guarantee of future results**